PhilT/machines/README.markdown

 Development, Patches, Pull Requests
 ---------------------------------------

-This project uses *watchr* for continuous testing.
-It's fast and very configurable.
-The script approximates autotest behaviour.
-It've also added an option to only run the spec/code being worked on.
-This helps focus on one file.
-    watchr .watchr

 * Fork the project.
 * Test drive your feature addition or bug fix
 * Commit, do not mess with rakefile, version, or history.